 Samuel Saraiva proposed a partnership between Brazil and the US based on friendship, trust, cooperation and mutual respect, and grounded in historical references and practices in military, economic, political, social and cultural arenas.
 After being sent to the presidents of the United States and Brazil, the subject was published on the site 'Amazonias', by noted journalist Moctezuma Cruz.

 Venturing into a private initiative in 2009, Mr. Saraiva formed a company called 'SemperFi Management Contractor LLC' in the state of Delaware, which is also registered in Maryland.
 In 2015 in Washington, D.C., he received the Minority Business Certification - MBC - of the Capital Region Minority Supplier Development Council (CRMSDC) and the Maryland Department of Transportation.
-The company was included in the database of the American Federal Government System.
-Currently it is developing a project for the construction of "shelters" (a type of refuge) in the metropolitan area of Washington DC, to serve as a protection in case of natural disaster or attack by weapons of mass destruction.
-The company obtained a License of Home Improvement from the State of Maryland, approved by the Maryland Court of Justice.
+In 2018 he advocate for the construction of "shelters" (a type of refuge) in the metropolitan area of Washington DC, to serve as a protection in case of natural disaster or attack by weapons of mass destruction.

 Requests Apple's Support to Create HELP App